-This type of reasoning is fundamental to our ability to make sense of the world, and it represents a key facet of human intelligence.
-It underlies our ability to be presented with a novel situation or problem and extract meaning from it.
-As such, it is a process that has been made central to many tests of general intelligence.
-One of the most widely used and well-respected tools in this field is the Raven's Progressive Matrices (RPM) test (Raven, 1962).
-In the RPM, subjects are presented with a $3 \times 3$ matrix, in which each cell in the matrix contains various geometrical figures with the exception of the final cell, which is blank (Fig. 1).
+This type of reasoning is fundamental to our ability to make sense of the world, and represents a key facet of human intelligence.
+It determines our ability to be presented with a novel situation or problem and extract meaning from it.
+As such, it is a process which has been made central to many tests of general intelligence.
+One of the most widely used and well respected tools in this field is the Raven's Progressive Matrices (RPM) test (Raven, 1962).
+In the RPM, subjects are presented with a 3x3 matrix, in which each cell in the matrix contains various geometrical figures with the exception of the final cell which is blank (Figure 1).
 The subject's task is to determine which one of eight possible answers belongs in the blank cell.
-They accomplish this by examining the other rows and columns and inducing rules that govern the features in those cells.
+They accomplish this by examining the other rows and columns and inducing rules which govern the features in those cells.
 They can then apply those rules to the last row/column to determine which answer belongs in the blank cell.

-Although there has been much experimental and theoretical effort put into understanding the mental processes involved in performing RPM-like tasks, to our knowledge there have been no cognitive models of the inductive process of rule generation.
-In this article, we present a method of rule generation and implement it in a neural model using simulated spiking neurons.
-This model can induce the rules necessary to solve Raven's matrices and also displays many of the most interesting cognitive effects observed in humans: improved accuracy in rule generation over multiple trials, variable performance in repeated trials, and both quantitative and qualitative changes in individual performance.
+Although there has been much experimental and theoretical effort put into understanding the mental processes involved in performing RPM-like tasks, to our knowledge there have been no models of the inductive process of rule generation.
+In this paper we present a method of rule generation, and implement it in a neural model using simulated spiking neurons.
+This model can induce the rules necessary to solve Raven's matrices, and also displays many of the most interesting cognitive effects observed in humans: improved accuracy in rule generation over multiple trials, variable performance in repeated trials, and both quantitative and qualitative changes in individual performance.

-2. Background
+Background

-2.1.
 Raven's Progressive Matrices

-There are several variations of the RPM; the Standard and Colored versions are generally used to test children or lower performing adults, whereas the Advanced is used to differentiate average/above-average subjects.
-In our work, we focus on the Advanced version.
+There are several variations of the RPM; the Standard and Coloured versions are generally used to test children or adults with cognitive deficits, while the Advanced is used to differentiate average/above-average adults.
+In our work we focus on the Advanced version.